OlexOlex/TPE-Module_v3/README.md

 * Material cost: **approximately 18€** for me when buying the stuff in China.
 * **Relatively easy to build, most parts are premanufactured ready-to-use-modules**, the connectors are common 3.5mm stereo jacks
 * Any 3-4V vibrating device with a remote control on a cable can easily be converted to fit this module (if you solder a socket to the original remote control, you can still use the device with the original remote control)
+* First time you flashed your module?
+If you use linux, use the provided upload script for initial file upload (Webapp files that make it more comfortable to configure the first user and uploads demo sequence files as well) or adapt it to a powershell script.
+* If no admin user is configured, any login credentials are temporarily acceppted

 ### Disadvantages:
 * It sometimes takes a while until the router knows the device under its configured name, so it might take some time until you can access it at http://[your configured servername here]
+* The larger a file is, the longer it takes to load.
+So keep your web app small.

 ### Minor "not as perfect as it could be" properties:
 * the ESP8266 Module does only support at maximum 4 client devices connected to its WIFI accesspoint
-* The requests to the module are unencrypted HTTP-POST requests - no ssl encryption
+* The requests to the module are unencrypted HTTP-POST requests - no ssl encryption possible
 * Web app optimized for mobile phone screen size
 * No password hashing (could be read by flashing a custom firmware, that reads all files)
 * Remote controlling via requests to a remote server url do not work any more since the library handling HTTPS requests changed